conway-rono/SOLAR-WATCH/README.md

  5 engagement tracking

--to create said features with vanilla frontend languages
+- to create said features with vanilla frontend languages

--to find hosting and alsoo make a simple json server backend
+- to find hosting and alsoo make a simple json server backend